Shortrope/19-days-of-docker/log.md

 ## Day 5: August 17, 2018 - 1.5hr
 **Today's Progress**:
-Sharing/mounting a local directory or file in a container Sharing/mounting a containers data volume in other containers
+Sharing/mounting a local directory or file in a container
+Sharing/mounting a containers data volume in other containers

 **Thoughts:**
-Some how this seem like management gets quickly out of hand.
-Currious to find out how all this plays out in a practical scenario
+Some how this seems like management can get out of hand quickly.
+Curious to find out how all this plays out in a practical scenario

 **Link to work:**